-F. 21.
+F. 24.
 Replacement/Supplementary trees which must be planted

 While site work is being carried out, any replacement or supplementary tree must be grown in accordance with Tree stock for landscape use (AS 2303).
-The following replacement tree/s must be planted in deep soil landscaped area and maintained in a healthy and vigorous condition.
-If the replacement tree is found to be faulty, damaged, dying or dead before it attains a size whereby it becomes a prescribed tree in accordance with Chapter E.3 of Council's Development Control Plan, it must be replaced with another of the same species, which complies with the criteria outlined below.
+All new trees must be planted in deep soil landscaped area and maintained in a healthy and vigorous condition.
+If the replacement tree is found to be faulty, damaged, dying or dead before it attains a size whereby it becomes a prescribed tree in accordance with Chapter E.3 of Council's Development Control Plan, it must be replaced with another of the same species, which complies with the approved Landscape Plans.